christianlevesque/christianlevesque.net/blog/fcc/header-parser/creating-request-header-parser-microservice.md

 When you go to submit the microservice to FreeCodeCamp, you will be at `www.freecodecamp.org`, but your microservice will be hosted elsewhere, probably at an IP address such as `12.34.56.78`.
 Browsers consider that a cross-origin request, and your browser will ask the target server to verify that it's okay with receiving a cross-origin request.
 So your app has to add specific response headers to signal to browsers that it's okay with a cross-origin request.
 If you don't do this, FreeCodeCamp won't be able to test your microservice at all.

-To add CORS support to your application, you need to make two changes to your code.
-Firstly, add the following method to the `Startup` class:
+To add CORS support to your application, you need to make three changes to your code.
+Firstly, add `using Microsoft.Extensions.DependencyInjection` to your `using` statements.
+Secondly, add the following method to the `Startup` class:

 ```csharp
 public void ConfigureServices(IServiceCollection services)